Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 “Fill his bucket” and give him your full attention even for just 10 minutes a day.
 And make him laugh, which can also release some of that tension he may be feeling.

 8. Model anger management

-And if we want our kids to have self control and exhibit appropriate behavior, then we need to be the first to model it.
+And if we want our kids to have self-control and exhibit appropriate behavior, then we need to be the first to model it.
 Simple as that.
 It’s hard not to get sucked into the emotional pull of an angry child.
-You feel angry too, or inconvenienced, or disappointed.
+You feel angry too, or inconvenienced and disappointed.

-But the best way to teach him how to handle anger is to do it properly yourself.
-Even if it means apologizing after the fact.
+But the best way to teach him how to handle anger is to do it yourself.

-I can’t say this is the last time I’ll have to deal with an angry child, or that I’ll never lose my temper again.
-But I’m learning.
-And that day taught me an important lesson: He needs me.
-Beneath the crying and the heightened emotions, my kids need my help to get them through it.
+That day at the garden wasn’t the last time I dealt with an angry child or lost my temper, but I’ve since learned better ways to manage it.
+And that day taught me an important lesson: Sometimes, our kids simply need us.
+Beneath the crying and the heightened emotions, they need our help to get them through it.

 - How to Discipline a Toddler Who Doesn’t Listen